atgeller/Wasm-Prechk-Artifact/README.md

 ## Other Notes
 The folders `run_time`, `compile_time`, and `validation_time` must be present in `~/PolybenchC-4.2.1` for the scripts to work.
-The VM/Docker image should have these folders present, but if they are not then the scripts will fail.
+The VM/Docker image have these folders present.

 # Download, Installation, and Sanity-Testing
 ## Download